 The dogfights in this game are intense and exciting.
 Battles rage between rival factions all the time giving you the perfect opportunity to try out your hardware on anyone you choose.
 It never gets old as you swerve, manoeuvre and speed up to avoid enemy cannons, fly at their weak point and unleash your entire arsenal against their hull.
 Starting enemies tend to be on the same level as you, but later enemies become much stronger with tougher ships and stronger weapons.
 You’ll utilise brain as well as brawn when using your perks, your equipment and your weapons all in unison when taking on these much stronger foes and you’ll soon find yourself victorious even when the odds are stacked against you.

 The galaxy opens up a wealth of possibilities to pursue your ambitions in space.
 You can build your reputation amongst dozens of warring factions who fight both sides of the law.
 Take on freelance missions for yourself, trade goods with other stations or smuggle them in without the authorities noticing.
 Explore the galaxy using your Starchart where you can set custom waypoints to anywhere on the map, find freelance missions, check the bounty board for challenging hunts, check the best buy/sell database to keep track of trade information, check T-Gate routes to travel quickly to your desired location (at a price of course) and much more.
 Docking at planets and space stations opens many options to you from upgrading your ship, checking your finances and much more.
 An interactive menu opens where you can browse the latest wares and upgrades for your ship’s components or even browse for an entirely new ship.
-You can employ officers who expect a hefty salary but come with passive bonuses such as faster passive bonuses such as a faster recharge rate for you batteries or harder hitting guns.
+You can employ officers who expect a hefty salary but come with passive bonuses such as a faster recharge rate for you batteries or harder hitting guns.
 Hire mercenaries to fight alongside you, customize the appearance of your ship from the colour to the name, find out the latest galactic news and much more.
 You’re given all the tools to explore this enormous and inviting galaxy and mastery of all these tools and options will have you tracing across the galaxy and seeing everything on offer in no time.

 The visuals do a superb job of representing the serenity and beauty of outer space.
 It’s very soothing and uplifting (when ships aren’t attacking you) to fly across these vast, open sectors of the galaxy viewing colourful skyboxes, hovering past beautiful planets and grandiose space stations.
 The special effects add to the spectacle of this space adventure, especially in combat where missiles, laser fire and explosions lighten the place up in devastating splendour.
 The enchanting, soothing sci-fi soundtrack also adds to the tranquillity of flying through outer space.
 Weapons and explosions resonate loud destructive noises, adding satisfaction when engaging in battle.
 Thanks to the high quality production of highly detailed graphics and special effects coupled together with strong music and sound design, SG2 presents outer space as a mysterious, exciting, serene, even dangerous place to be.